Spoilers For Thursday’s ‘General Hospital’: Willow Worries Shiloh Could Wreak Havoc For Wiley

 — General Hospital (@GeneralHospital) March 27, 2019

-Diane and Alexis handled the placement of Wiley and adoption placements can usually be finalized three months or so after placement in New York.
+Diane and Alexis handled Wiley’s placement, and adoption placements can usually be finalized three months or so after placement in the state of New York.
 While Lucas and Brad perhaps have not made a big deal of finalizing this adoption, in all likelihood the process has been completed.
 Diane and Alexis would not have been able to get the adoption finalized if the birth father issues had not been resolved.

 Of course, some adoption cases do turn upside down after finalization, and that can happen due to a birth father contesting the placement.
-If Shiloh were to learn of Willow’s pregnancy and come to find out that the baby was placed for adoption, he could certainly try to raise a stink even if the odds of success were low.
+If Shiloh were to learn of Willow’s pregnancy — and come to find out that the baby was placed for adoption — he could certainly try to raise the issue, even if the odds of success were low.

 Hearing Willow's story triggered something deep within Michael.
 How will the connection change their relationship going forward?#GH is brand-new and starts RIGHT NOW on ABC! @duelly87 pic.twitter.com/d9CGuFWw3g